Campaign for cleaner air

 Transport creates a large amount of pollution and is a major contributor to poor air quality in cities, so reducing your use of the car can help to tackle this problem.
 If you do use your car, please switch your engine off when stationary for more than a minute or two.

 Wood burning is another major contributor to poor air quality.
 Log burners and bonfires produce harmful gases which can directly affect the health of people nearby.

 We work with Eastleigh Borough Council, the New Forest District Council, Southampton City Council and Winchester City Council to deliver our ongoing wood burning campaign.
 Watch our short animation, The Hidden Harms of Woodsmoke, before learning more about air quality and wood burning on the tabs below.

-Clean Air Day 2023 will be held on Thursday, 15th June 2023.
-We look forward to getting involved once again!
+The next Clean Air Day will be held on Thursday, 20th June 2024.

 Log burners may look cosy and nostalgic but unfortunately, they do come with problems.
 The particles they release can cause health problems for you, your family and even your neighbours.

 Many people believe it’s cheaper in the long run to use a log burner for keeping warm at home.
 This is sometimes true, but often, it is actually more expensive to purchase the burner itself and all the materials needed to use it.
 Global Action Plan’s report, ‘Relight my fire?
 Investigating the true cost of wood burning stoves’ delves deeper into this subject.

 If you’re struggling to pay energy bills, please contact us as we might be able to help.

 If you choose to use a log burner, we ask that you seek guidance from Woodsure.

 Bonfires cause pollution and can be dangerous to wildlife.
 The particles released by bonfires are harmful and they contribute to overall poor air quality.